Do you have pain from your braces?

 Braces are one of the best ways of effectively straightening teeth.
-However, braces pain can be hard to deal with…
+However, pain from your braces can be hard to deal with.

-It’s very common now for young adults to experience having braces, as they are available at no cost to under-18s through the NHS.
-However, it’s becoming more and more popular to But, the most common complaint of having them is braces pain.
+It’s very common now for young adults to experience having braces.
+They are available at no cost to under-18s through the NHS.
+The most common complaint of having them is braces pain.
 Considering you’re having metal glued into your mouth, it’s no surprise that there is some discomfort.
-So we thought we’d compile a list of ways you can ease the pain caused by braces.
+So we thought we’d suggest ways you can effectively ease the pain caused by braces.

 Ice packs soothe other injured parts of the body and your mouth is no different!
 If your mouth is sore after your braces are tightened, try applying a cold pack to the area or eat some ice cream or other cold food.
 Ice packs and cold foods can help reduce pain, swelling, and inflammation, and help relieve the pain.

 Following the theme of frozen things, teething rings aren’t just for babies!
 They can come in handy when it comes to dealing with braces pain.
 Teething rings are even more effective when you freeze them.
 Once frozen, simply put one in your mouth and chew on it gently in the area of your mouth that hurts most.
 Move it around to each of the sore areas until the pain and discomfort subsides.

 Gargle salt water

 In some cases, sores may develop on your cheeks and gums as they adapt to your braces.
 Swishing for just 60 seconds with warm salt water can reduce the irritation and alleviate soreness.
 It can also help to ward off any infection you may risk encountering.